STOIE/recipes/recipes/black_pepper_sauce/README.md

 #### Ingredients

 * 50 grams of whole black peppercorns
-* 15 grams of Douchi (aka: Chinese Fermented Black Soybeans; aka: Chinese black beans)
+* 15 grams of douchi (aka: Chinese Fermented Black Soybeans; aka: Chinese black beans)
-* 1/8 of a white onion
+* 1/8 of a white onion finely minced
-* 1/2 of a shallot
+* 1/2 of a shallot finely minced
-* 4 cloves garlic
+* 4 cloves garlic finely minced
-* 1/2 of a fresh mild chili (something like an anaheim or a poblano)
+* 1/2 of a fresh mild chili finely minced (something like an anaheim or a poblano)
 * 1 tablespoon light soy sauce
 * 1 tablespoon oyster sauce
 * 150 ml of water